Easttown Township, Pennsylvania

 Easttown Township is a township in Chester County, Pennsylvania, United States.
 The population was 10,984 at the 2020 census.
-The township, which lies in the western half of Philadelphia's Main Line suburbs, comprises parts of three unincorporated areas: Devon, Berwyn and Paoli.
+The township, which lies in the western half of Philadelphia's Main Line suburbs, comprises predominantly parts of two unincorporated areas: Devon and Berwyn.
+A small portion of the township has a Paoli address.

 History

 The land that eventually became Easttown Township was once part of the Welsh Tract, a large expanse of land promised by William Penn to a group of Welsh Quaker settlers in which they would be able to speak and conduct business in the Welsh language.
 Whilst the autonomous entity envisaged by some was never formed, it left its mark in the many Welsh place names that still exist, such as the census-designated place (CDP) Berwyn in Easttown and adjacent Tredyffrin Township.
 The township is believed to have been incorporated in 1704 since that is the earliest date it has been found to be referred to in official records.
-However a delineated community of that name appears in Thomas Holme's ca. 1687 map.
+However, a delineated community of that name appears in Thomas Holme's c.
+1687 map.

 Whilst the originators of the Welsh Tract were Quakers, the earliest settlers in the portion that became Easttown Township were mostly Anglicans.
 St. David's Episcopal Church, just past the eastern edge of the township, was constructed in 1715 by Welsh Anglicans when the original church sent them a minister.

 Revolutionary War leader Anthony Wayne was born and lived in Waynesborough house, in the western part of the township.
 He—or at least part of him—is buried at St. David's.

 A Revolutionary War skirmish that occurred along a ridge in the center of the township was the only engagement of that war in the township.
 The name of the British commander, Banastre Tarleton, was later given to a nearby mansion: Tarleton.